openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 }

 If OpenFL cannot find a substitute for an unsupported color space, stage video uses the default color space BT.601\.
 For example, video streams with H.264 encoding typically use the BT.709 color space.
-If the device hardware does not support BT.709, the colorSpace property returns &quot;BT601&quot;.
-A StageVideoEvent.colorSpace value of &quot;unknown&quot; indicates that the hardware does not provide a means of querying the color space.
+If the device hardware does not support BT.709, the colorSpace property returns "BT601".
+A StageVideoEvent.colorSpace value of "unknown" indicates that the hardware does not provide a means of querying the color space.

 If your application deems the current color space unacceptable, you can choose to switch from a StageVideo object to a Video object.
 The Video class supports all color spaces through software compositing.